How to Get a Divorce in California and Do It Successfully

 Regardless, in whatever way you want to categorize such expenses should not take away from the importance of you understanding them and anticipating whether they may become necessary during your divorce in California.

 At the end of this section, we provide you with a link to our extensive guide on the California divorce process.
 If you want to know the details of the divorce process in California, that guide provides you with one of the best (we believe, the best) reading materials you may find on the Internet.

-The process of divorce in California starts with a petition for dissolution of marriage and ends with a judgment for dissolution of marriage.
+The process of getting a divorce in California starts with a petition for dissolution of marriage and ends with a judgment for dissolution of marriage.
 Dissolution of marriage is the legal terminology for "divorce."